Wood-Destroying Organism Identification & Prevention

-Old house borers are a type of longhorn beetle that attacks seasoned softwoods – pine in particular.
+- Old House Borers - Old house borers are a type of longhorn beetle that attacks seasoned softwoods – pine in particular.
 The feeding larvae make a distinctive rasping or clicking sound.

-Powderpost beetles invade wood, and their larvae turn it into a fine powder.
+- Powderpost Beetles - Powderpost beetles invade wood, and their larvae turn it into a fine powder.
 These pests invade both hardwoods and softwoods.

 Are wood-destroying organisms dangerous?

-Wood-destroying organisms pose a significant danger to property but not people.
+Wood-destroying organisms pose a significant danger to property but not to people.
 The damage these pests cause by feeding on wood or tunneling through it can become extensive and costly to repair.
-In the case of many wood-destroying insects including eastern subterranean termites, homeowners insurance does not cover the cost of repairs because the damage is viewed as preventable.
+In the case of many wood-destroying insects, including eastern subterranean termites, homeowners insurance does not cover the cost of repairs because the damage is viewed as preventable.

 Why do I have a wood-destroying organism problem?